National Mobility Equipment Dealers Association Inks Partnership Deal with Oscar Mike Foundation | Send2Press Newswire

 TAMPA, Fla., Jan.
 15, 2020 (SEND2PRESS NEWSWIRE) — The National Mobility Equipment Dealers Association (NMEDA) today announced the signing of a partnership agreement with the Oscar Mike Foundation (OMF) establishing NMEDA as the Official Vehicle Sponsor for OMF’s signature event, the United States Quad Rugby Association National Championships.

-PHOTO CAPTION: Oscar Mike Foundation CEO Noah Currier with NMEDA’s Director of Government Relations, Amy Schopp.
+PHOTO CAPTION: (L-R) Oscar Mike Foundation CEO Noah Currier with NMEDA’s Director of Government Relations, Amy Schoppman.

 OMF founder and CEO, Noah Currier, will be featured at the NMEDA Annual Conference & Expo, March 3-5 in Daytona Beach, on the highly anticipated, “Rolling Disrupters” panel discussion.
 The distinguished panel will also include Dr. Rory Cooper, chief of the Human Engineering Research Laboratories at the University of Pittsburgh; Sam Schmidt, former Indy car driver and founder of Conquer Paralysis Now; and famed wheelchair motocross athlete Aaron “Wheelz” Fotheringham.